ta2edh/Solar-Energetic-Particles/README.md

-# Solar Energetic Particles Analysis with time-series imaging (DMDT Mappings)
+# Time-series imaging and analysis of Solar Energetic Particles using DMDT mappings

-Solar Energetic Particles (SEPs) are a significant phenomenon in space weather research, as they are not only capable of disrupting infrastructure on Earth, but also provide insights into solar phenomena through their ionic charge states.
-All flux data collected by the Solar Isotope Spectrometer aboard NASA's ACE orbiter, courtesy of the ACE Science Center at Caltech.
+Solar Energetic Particles (SEPs) are a critical focus in space weather research.
+Not only can they disrupt terrestrial infrastructure, but their ionic charge states also provide valuable insight into solar processes.
+The flux data used in this work is collected by the Solar Isotope Spectrometer (SIS) aboard NASA’s Advanced Composition Explorer (ACE), made available through the ACE Science Center at Caltech.

-Although instruments like NASA’s Solar Isotope Spectrometer (SIS) aboard the Advanced Composition Explorer (ACE) do not directly measure ionic charge states, these states can be inferred if an energy-dependence exists within the time decay constants of SEP event profiles.
-These profiles can also yield info on the types of particle accelerations present.
-(Sollitt et al. (2008)).
+While SIS does not directly measure ionic charge states, these properties can be inferred when an energy dependence appears in the time decay constants of SEP event profiles.
+Such profiles additionally offer information about the underlying particle acceleration mechanisms (Sollitt et al., 2008).

-Current methods for extracting decay profiles for charge state inference involve manual and semi-automated algorithms that are time-consuming and prone to implicit bias.
-To solve this, we leverage machine learning techniques, specifically Multilayer Perceptrons (MLP) combined with time-series analysis methods, as well as time-series imaging techniques, such as DMDT or Gramian Angular Fields, for use with training Convolutional Neural Networks (CNNs) for classification.
+Traditional approaches for extracting decay profiles—used for charge state inference—rely on manual or semi-automated algorithms, which are both time-intensive and susceptible to bias.
+To address this, we employ machine learning techniques.
+Our approach combines Multilayer Perceptrons (MLPs) with time-series analysis, and applies time-series imaging methods such as Difference Matrix of Time Delays (DMDT) and Gramian Angular Fields (GAFs).
+These transformations enable the use of Convolutional Neural Networks (CNNs) for robust classification of SEP event characteristics.
 ---

-This repository contains the codebase and data for the study of decay event categorizations using **DMDT (Δt-ΔF) mappings**.
-DMDT mappings provide a visual and computational framework for analyzing solar energetic particle (SEP) decay events.
-By transforming time and flux differences into 2D histograms, this method offers a compact representation of decay dynamics, enabling classification and analysis of various decay types.
+This repository hosts the codebase and datasets for studying decay event categorization using **DMDT (Δt–ΔF) mappings**.
+DMDT mappings offer a visual and computational framework for analyzing solar energetic particle (SEP) decay events.
+By converting time and flux differences into 2D histograms, this method provides a compact representation of decay dynamics, enabling efficient classification and analysis of distinct decay types.
 Unfortunately, the full project code cannot be released.

 ## Project Structure